 When is the Best Time to Get Flu Shots?

-The end of October is the best and most generally agreed upon time.
+October is the best and most generally agreed upon time.
 While the CDC has long suggested that people get their flu shots no later than the end of October, research in the last few years shows that the effectiveness of the flu shot wanes as the season goes on.
 Thus, people who get their flu shots at the beginning of the season are more likely to catch the tail end of the infectious season.
 However, while the flu shot isn’t 100% effective in immunizing against influenza strains, there is also evidence to suggest that flu symptoms aren’t as severe, on average, for people who got a flu shot.

 So wait too long, and you could be among the first—and hardest hit—by this year’s flu.
 According to the Colorado Flu Report, there were already 17 hospitalizations this flu season by October 19th.
 Another reason not to wait too long to get your flu shot is the limited supply.
 While you should be able to find providers with shots available throughout the entire flu season, your preferred location may run out.